-From this we can see that, while each has its own point of departure, philosophy (based on reason) and theology (based on faith) overlap in their concerns and that both disciplines are oriented to the truth about existence, human nature, and human destiny.
+From this we can see that, while each has its own point of departure, philosophy (based on reason) and theology (based on faith) overlap in their fundamental concerns and, at the same time, that both disciplines are oriented to the truth about existence, human nature, and human destiny.

 Moreover, each of philosophy and theology involves the cooperation of faith and reason: philosophy embraces certain premises (or beliefs) and proceeds to reason accordingly; theology believes certain precepts and proceeds to seek an understanding of them (using reason).

 For all these reasons, philosophy and theology are marked not only by cooperation and complementarity; they are also, in some sense, inseparable.